DavidHe1127/Mr.He_HandBook/Web,Networking,System/http(s).md

 5. `Server` and `Browser` now encrypt all transmitted data with the session key - (symmetric encryption).

 Please note, for all above to work, `ssl cert` needs to be placed under a particular directory on `Server` side for `ssl` server to locate.

+### Client certificate

+Server requests clients to prove they are who they claim to be by asking for a client cert.
+The process is the same to server authentication but happens in a reverse way.

 ### Ssl cert with Let's encrypt